dai-shi/es-beautifier/README.md

 Toggle the Command Palette and enter "es-beautifier".

-For the long term use, you might want to configure keybindings:
+For the long term use, you might want to configure keybindings, for example:
 ```
 'atom-text-editor':
   'shift-cmd-e': 'es-beautifier'